French submarine Minerve (S647): Description

 The Daphné class comprised second-class submarines, intermediate between the larger, ocean-going submarines of the Narval class and the small, specialised, antisubmarine vessels of the Aréthuse class.
-The design was a development of the Aréthuse class, and were required to keep the low noise levels and high manoeuvrability of the smaller submarines, while also keeping a small crew and being easy to maintain.
+The design was a development of the Aréthuse class, and required to keep the low noise levels and high manoeuvrability of the smaller submarines, while also keeping a small crew and being easy to maintain.

 Minerve had an overall length of 57.8 m, with a beam of 6.8 m and a draught of 5.25 m.
 Displacement was 869 LT surfaced and 1043 LT submerged.
 The submarine had diesel-electric propulsion, with two 12-cylinder SEMP Pielstick diesel engines rated at a total of 1300 bhp and one electric motor, rated at 1600 shp, which drove two propeller shafts, giving a speed of 13.5 kn on the surface and 16 kn submerged.
 The ship's machinery and equipment were modular to ease maintenance.
 Her range was 4500 nmi at 5 kn.
 The submarine was designed to dive to a depth of 300 m.

 Minerve was fitted with 12 550 mm torpedo tubes, with eight in the bow and four in the stern.
 No reload torpedoes were carried.
 The ship had a crew of 45, composed of six officers and 39 enlisted.

 Service history

-Minerve was ordered under the 1957 French Naval Estimates, was laid down in May 1958 at the Chantiers Dubigeon shipyard in Nantes, and launched on 31 May 1961.
+Minerve was ordered under the 1957 French Naval Estimates, laid down in May 1958 at the Chantiers Dubigeon shipyard in Nantes, and launched on 31 May 1961.
 After a shakedown cruise to Londonderry Port, Bergen, and Gothenburg in November 1962, the submarine sailed from Cherbourg to Toulon, arriving on 22 December 1962.
 She was commissioned into the 1st Submarine Squadron on 10 June 1964.
 Minerve operated solely in the Mediterranean Sea.
 She was refitted at Missiessy Quay, Toulon, in 1967.